AliceFeather/cse15l-lab-reports/lab-report-1-week-4.md

         at MarkdownParse.main(MarkdownParse.java:32)
 ```
 <br/>
 The bug of "Out of Memory Error" show the symptoms of lagging and the output of *Java heap space*.
 The input of having one extra empty line in the file after the links cause the while loop to go on forever.
 Because the `indexOf()` function will keep looking for open brackets and close brackets.
-If it don't find it, then the function returns -1, which will cause the loop to keep going on without breaking.
-It keep looping until it find one.
+If it doesn't find it, the function will returns -1, which will cause the loop to keep going on without breaking.
+It will keep looping until it find one.

 <br/>